matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 that identifier.
 If it is, an invite is simply issued for that user.

-If it is not, the homeserver asks the identity server to record the details of the invitation, and to notify the client of this pending invitation if it gets a binding for this identifier in the future.
-The identity server returns a token and public key to the homeserver.
+If it is not, the homeserver asks the identity server to record the details of the invitation, and to notify the invitee's homeserver of this pending invitation if it gets a binding for this identifier in the future.
+The identity server returns a token and public key to the inviting homeserver.

-If a client then tries to join the room in the future, it will be allowed to if it presents both the token, and a signature of that token from the identity server which can be verified with the public key.
+When the invitee's homeserver receives the notification of the binding, it should insert an ``m.room.member`` event into the room's graph for that user, with ``content.membership`` = ``invite``, as well as a ``content.third_party_invite`` property whichi contains proof that the invitee does indeed own that third party identifier.

 Events
 ------